zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    file.

 .. zeek:type:: Log::PolicyHook
-   :source-code: base/frameworks/logging/main.zeek 314 314
+   :source-code: base/frameworks/logging/main.zeek 329 329

    :Type: :zeek:type:`hook` (rec: :zeek:type:`any`, id: :zeek:type:`Log::ID`, filter: :zeek:type:`Log::Filter`) : :zeek:type:`bool`

-   A hook type to implement filtering policy.
-Hook handlers can veto the logging of a record or alter it prior to logging.
-   You can pass arbitrary state into the hook via the filter argument and its config member.
+   A hook type to implement filtering policy at log filter granularity.
+Like :zeek:see:`Log::StreamPolicyHook`, these can implement added functionality, alter it prior to logging, or veto the write.
+These hooks run at log filter granularity, so get a :zeek:see:`Log::Filter` instance as additional argument.
+You can pass additional state into the hook via the the filter$config table.

    :rec: An instance of the stream's ``columns`` type with its